 Fold the dough down until the tips of the dough are touching opposite sides of the bottom of the U.

-After the shaping, the next step is to boil your pretzels for 1 minute in pot of water+baking soda.
+After the shaping, the next step is to boil your pretzels for 1 minute in pot of water and baking soda.
 Many bakers will say you NEED malt syrup, but I’ve only ever noticed a slight change in flavor without it, and we’re all about keeping things simple here!
-No need to buy an ingredient you’ll only use once, and then hide in the back of your pantry for a decade.
+There’s no need to buy an ingredient you’ll only use once.

-After that, you just top with butter and salt and bake for 12 minutes.
-Lots of steps, but when you put it all together, maybe about 2 hours of work tops!
-Plus a great activity when you’re craving something fun to do on the weekend!
+After that, just top the pretzels with butter and salt and bake for 12 minutes.
+Lots of steps, but when you put it all together, it comes to about two hours of work, tops!
+Plus, this is a great activity when you’re craving something fun to do on the weekend!

 Ingredients

-- 4 ½ cups whole wheat flour 538g plus extra for dusting
+- 4 ½ cups whole wheat flour 538 grams plus extra for dusting

-- 2 ¼ tsp of active dry yeast about one packet
+- 2 ¼ teaspoons of active dry yeast about one packet

-- 4 tbsp cold butter vegan butter works here too
+- 4 tablespoons cold butter or cold vegan butter

 - ¼ cup baking soda

-- 2 tbsp pretzel salt or coarse ground salt
+- 2 tablespoons pretzel salt or coarse ground salt

 Instructions